 All of these medical bills and lost wages should be claimed – but insurance coverage usually pays for only a portion of these damages.
 Hotels and other corporations and individuals might also try to reduce the damages they pay if you take a settlement for your injuries, so it is vital to review any settlement offers with a lawyer.

 Pain and suffering damages attempt to pay you back directly for the physical pain and mental suffering with more severe injuries being worth more.
 These damages are typically unavailable in an insurance or workers’ comp. claim, so you should discuss your case before accepting any payments from these policies.

 Call Our Miami Hotel Employee Injury Lawyer for a Free Legal Consultation

-If you or a loved one was hurt while working at a hotel in the Miami area, contact The Law Offices of Prosper Shaked today.
+If you or a loved one was hurt while working at a hotel in the Miami area, contact Prosper Shaked Accident Injury Attorneys PA today.
 Miami hotel employee injury attorney Prosper Shaked may be able to take your case and fight to get you compensation for medical bills, lost wages, and pain and suffering after a serious on-the-job injury at a hotel.
 For a free legal consultation and to learn more about your right to sue for workplace injuries at a hotel, call our law offices today at (305) 694-2676.